 Smoke and Carbon Monoxide Alarms for the Home and Rental Units

-UPDATED SMOKE ALARM REQUIREMENTS
+UPDATED SMOKE ALARM REQUIREMENT

 It is highly recommended to have smoke alarms installed in all homes, including single-family residences.
 In certain situations, smoke alarms are required by law.

 For all dwelling units intended for human occupancy for which a building permit is issued on or after January 1, 2014, for alterations, repairs, or additions exceeding one thousand dollars ($1,000), the permit issuer shall not sign off on the completion of work until the permittee demonstrates that all smoke alarms required for the dwelling unit are devices approved and listed by the CA Office of the State Fire Marshal (OSFM).
 For current smoke alarm listings, please consult the OSFM website at: Building Materials Listings - Search Listing Services

 As of July 1, 2014, new smoke alarms that are solely battery powered must have a nonreplaceable, nonremovable battery that is capable of powering the smoke alarm for at least 10 years.

 Beginning January 1, 2015, all smoke alarms shall display: the date of manufacture on the device; provide a place on the device where the date of installation can be written, and; incorporate a hush feature.